Closure as part of the work related to the construction of the Réseau express métropolitain (REM)

 - Work will be performed outside the nesting season (March 1st to August 15th)

 - These activities will be supervised and coordinated by our environmental experts, and will follow industry best practices and applicable standards and regulations;

-- At-risk plant species and trees will be relocated or compensated with new plantings;
+- At-risk plant species and trees will be relocated;